What Millennial Parents Wish They Were “Warned” About Before Having Kids

 Babies and toddlers have a lot of milestones — first solid meal, first step, first time running, first tooth, first word, first day at school, first swim, first beach trip, first plane ride etc — and as a parent there is so much to look forward to as your kid grows up and you can see personalities (and quirks!) start to develop.

-And lastly (ironically enough), there is nothing anyone can truly say to prepare you for what lies ahead when you become a parent.
+Lastly, (ironically enough), there is nothing anyone can say to prepare you for when you become a parent.
 Be prepared to be completely unprepared.

 This is an interesting and very true fact for anyone who’s about to become a parent: you’ll ask all the right questions, seek endless amounts of advice and listen to all kinds of baby/parent-related stories from other parents in the hopes that all that pre-acquired knowledge will prepare you when it’s your turn…but it doesn’t.
 Not in the way you would expect it too, anyways.